prototype0club/IAAMOBILITYHACKATHON/BYOD Bring Your Own Device/instructions.md

-# Welcome to BYOD Hack Challenge!
+# Welcome to BYOD (Bring Your Own Device) Hack Challenge!

 The concept of **Bring Your Own Device (BYOD)** originates from the IT and enterprise world, where employees were encouraged to connect their personal laptops and smartphones to corporate networks.
 Over time, BYOD has evolved into a broader paradigm, highlighting the value of **personalized, user-driven technology ecosystems**.